 - Ignoring bedridden patients’ needs such as changing, toileting, or offering activities

 - Turning off a call light and avoiding a resident’s request

 - Not supplying prescribed wound care

-- Not giving residents regular baths
+- Failing to give residents regular baths

 - Not offering oral or dental care